 Challenges accompany self-driving technology through its entire development route.
 That’s why autonomous cars haven’t arrived en masse yet.
 Operating systems in autonomous vehicles should help automakers cope with the complexity and range of instantaneous tasks as well as with maintenance.
 What are the current OS platforms in autonomous cars?

-Autonomous vehicles are technological monsters with multiple brains
+Operating systems for autonomous vehicles that are technological monsters with multiple brains

 This isn’t surprising, since they must substitute for the abilities of a human brain behind the wheel.
 This is a case when quantity is as important as quality.
 Electronic control units (ECUs) act as the brains for autonomous vehicles (AVs).
 ECUs can be perceived as minicomputers.
 They vary in size, purpose, and the operating system they run.